 City of Chicago Police Bureau criminal photographic card, 1907.
 The system used on this card is based upon the system devised by Bertillon.
-Herman Schultz, no. 40145.
+Samuel Rosenthal, no. 5877.

 Alphonse Bertillon was a police officer who devised an anthropometric technique to law enforcement.
 Bertillon determined that by taking detailed measurements of offenders, along with a front-facing and profile photograph, police authorities could create a record of unique identifiers that could be used to track and prosecute suspects and repeat offenders.
 Bertillon’s method was adopted in Paris in 1882 and was soon adopted throughout Europe and the rest of the world.

 These record cards are based on the Bertillon method and feature sections for physical descriptors, measurements, and facial peculiarities that may help with identification of offenders, along with the photographs or “mug shots”.

 Cite this page

 We encourage the use and reuse of our collection data.

 Data in the title, made, maker and details fields are released under Creative Commons Zero

 Descriptions and all other text content are licensed under a Creative Commons Attribution 4.0 licence

 View manifest in IIIF viewer